Frequently Asked Questions Regarding Creative Projects

 What purpose does copy editing serve?
 Why did you change the copy instead of just fixing errors?

-Copy editing provides consistency and flow, prevents syntactical and grammatical errors, and enhances the concision and clarity of the text.
+Copy editing ensures consistency and flow, prevents syntactical and grammatical errors, and enhances the concision and clarity of the text.
 Sometimes we will change or shorten the copy because of space limits, redundant language, or a conflict with another college communication.
-Avoid copy conflicts by noting mandatory inclusions to your public affairs project manager.
+Avoid copy conflicts by noting mandatory inclusions in your brief or intake.

 How should I send and share my copy for the project?